The India Fix: Can welfare populism help BJP counter the damage done by a failing economy?

 In 2014, Modi campaigned on the classic liberal, laissez-faire idea of small government.
 True to form, he had an alliterative campaign slogan: minimum government, maximum governance.
 In his first year in office, he attacked the previous United Progressive Alliance government’s Mahatma Gandhi National Rural Employment Guarantee Act right-to-work programme as a “living monument to the UPA’s failure”.

 However, Modi soon realised that the ground reality was a little different.
 Stung by the Opposition’s charge that he was running a government only for the “suited and booted” elite, Modi made a 180-degree turn, pushing hard on welfare.
 However, he did this in his own way, focussing on what Arvind Subramanian has termed “new welfarism”.
-This involves the distribution of private goods and services such as gas cylinders, bank accounts, toilers, water connections and, increasingly, even straight-up cash.
+This involves the distribution of private goods and services such as gas cylinders, bank accounts, toilets, water connections and, increasingly, even straight-up cash.

-However, it places less emphasis on are things like providing health and education services: public goods that have classically defined welfare.
+However, what it places less emphasis on are things like providing health and education services: public goods that have classically defined welfare.

 Not only has Modi managed to turbocharge the delivery of these goods and services, perhaps because they are private goods, he has been able to get voters to directly credit him for it.
 A research paper by political scientists Rajeshwari Deshpande, Louise Tillin and KK Kailash shows that “both the BJP and its allies clearly gain support among the beneficiaries of welfare schemes” during the 2019 Lok Sabha elections.